► Crimson City

 ► The Gold Standard

-June 8-10, National Cowboy & Western Heritage Museum
+June 10-August 7, National Cowboy and Western Heritage Museum

 With a subject as broad in scope as the American West – spanning portraiture, landscapes, wildlife scenes and more– how do you go about finding the very best art?
 It helps when the experts do the selection work for you.
 More than 300 elite paintings and sculptures fill the annual Prix de West for appreciation and potential purchase.
 The exhibition remains on display into August, but a bevy of seminars, panels and special dinners make the opening weekend a must-attend main event for collectors and aficionados.
 Go West!

 ► Home Sweetness

 June 5-19, Across the metro